nitrogenlabs/lex/src/commands/create/create.docs.md

 - `type`: The type of asset to create.
 Supported values:
   - `'changelog'`: Creates a changelog file
+  - `'datalayer'`: Creates a data layer for Lambda functions with test files
   - `'store'`: Creates a store with test files
   - `'tsconfig'`: Creates a TypeScript configuration file
   - `'view'`: Creates a view component with test files